xspec/xspec-maven-plugin-1/README.md

 ### FAQ

 * How can I skip the XSpec tests?
-XSpec will adhere to the Maven option `-DskipTests`
+XSpec will adhere to the Maven option `-DskipTests`.
+If you are doing this in a forked execution such as that used by the Maven Release plugin you may also have to use the Maven option `-Darguments="-DskipTests"`.